 In 2016, Sweden destroyed approximately 1,500 tonnes of perfectly good wool.
 This is approximately 82% of the wool produced that year.
 At the same time, Sweden imported 400 million SEK worth of wool and wool products.

 Why not use the wool that we already have in Sweden?
 Many say it's too coarse or too dirty.
 But if we design after the type of wool that exists locally, all wool could be used.
-Maybe some is better suited for padding and filling in for example mattresses, but all can be used.

 Our quality of life would not be what it is today without chemicals, but overuse of them is having an impact on our environment and on our health.
 Millions of chemicals are used to produce textiles from plastic materials such as polyester and acrylic.